Berge-tech/Elk-Stack-Project/README.md

 The following Ansible-playbooks are needed to create and install DVWA, the ELK-server, Filebeat and Metricbeat.
 - My_playbook.yml- Used to install apache, python3, docker and DVWA servers onto Web VM's 1,2 and 3.
 - ELK_playbook.yml- Used to install the Elk server.
-- Filebeat_playbook.yml- Used to install Filebeat onto DVWA and ELK servers.
+- Filebeat_playbook.yml- Used to install Filebeat onto DVWA servers.
-- Config_Filebteat.yml- Used to configure Filebeat onto DVWA and ELK servers.
+- Config_Filebteat.yml- Used to configure Filebeat onto DVWA servers.
-- Config_Metricbeat.yml- Used to configure Metricbeat onto DVWA and Elk servers.
+- Config_Metricbeat.yml- Used to configure Metricbeat onto DVWA servers.
-- Metricbeat.yml- Used to install Metricbeat onto DVWA and ELK servers.
+- Metricbeat.yml- Used to install Metricbeat onto DVWA servers.

 This document contains the following details:
 - Description of the Topology